mwhittaker/frankenpaxos/benchmarks/README.md

 Yup, we passed in `-Xmx100f` which is not a valid heap size.
 It should have been `100m`.
 If we fix this in `smoke.py` and run it again, things work fine.

+For more information on running and plotting specific benchmarks, refer to the READMEs in the subdirectories of `benchmarks/`.
+For example, `benchmarks/vldb20_matchmaker/README.md` has information on how to run and plot Matchmaker Paxos benchmarks.

 ## Getting Started
 The benchmarks use [Prometheus](https://prometheus.io/) to monitor code and [Grafana](https://grafana.com/) to analyze monitoring information.
 You might